-These conditions are more of a problem for professional displays because aerial shells can reach several feet in height and disappear into the murk.
+These conditions are more of a problem for professional displays because aerial shells can reach several hundred feet in height and disappear into the murk.
 For consumer displays you’d need extremely bad fog to create a problem however your larger display rockets may be hard to see.

 Fireworks are not affected by the extremes of temperatures found in the UK however a change of temperature at dusk can create condensation and dew, another reason why you should always waterproof your fireworks even if rain is not forecast.

 Always check the weather forecast on the day.

 Waterproofing fireworks even in dry conditions has been proven time and time again so save displayer’s reputations in the event of rogue showers, damp ground, dew or condensation!

 Smoke bombs or portfires (firework lighters) can be used to help check wind direction.